-Measuring the Impact
+Measuring the impact

 The ionosphere is a dynamic part of the upper atmosphere which acts as a reflector for long range, high frequency communications (HF comms).
 During a solar flare the increase in x-ray radiation from the Sun causes the ionosphere to absorb rather than reflect signals, disrupting communications systems on the sun-lit side of the Earth.
 The Sun may also emit radio bursts at multiple wavelengths causing various problems for communication and navigation systems.
-Even during periods of quiet solar activity turbulence in the ionosphere can result in a scattering of electromagnetic waves disrupting navigation systems like Global Navigation Satellite Systems (GNSS) often known as Global Positioning System (GPS) and radio bands up to the GHz frequencies.
+Even during periods of quiet solar activity turbulence in the ionosphere can result in a scattering of electromagnetic waves disrupting navigation systems like Global Navigation Satellite Systems (GNSS) or Global Positioning System (GPS) and radio bands up to the GHz frequencies.
 These are referred to as radio blackouts.

 In space astronauts and satellites can be exposed to increased levels of radiation.
 Whilst extra-vehicular activity (space walks) can be avoided during a solar storm, satellites could be exposed to excessive and damaging radiation levels.
-For instance, solar panels can be degraded reducing the life expectancy of the satellite, surface charging can damage the electronics and radiation can result in errors within the computer systems.
+For instance, solar panels can be degraded reducing the life expectancy of the satellite, surface charging can damage the electronics and radiation can result in errors within computer systems.

 Although the atmosphere provides a significant level of protection charging and radiation from space weather events have been shown to occasionally impact ground based systems as well.
 Similarly aircraft, crews and passengers on high latitude polar routes may on very rare occasions, be exposed to elevated radiation levels.